Conjectures on the Khovanov Homology of Torus Knots, Twist Knots, and Legendrian Simple Knots: Conjectures on Khovanov Homology

 \section{Conjectures on Khovanov Homology}

-Khovanov homology is capable of detecting the unknot, trefoils, and figure-eight knot.
+Khovanov homology is capable of detecting the unknot and both the right and left trefoils.
 The Khovanov homology with coefficients in $\mathbb{Z}/2\mathbb{Z}$ is also capable of detecting the cinquefoil knot \cite{BaldwinYingSivekCinquefoilKhovanov}, which is the $T(5,2)$ torus knot.
-The Jones polynomial, on the other hand, is not capable of detecting the $T(5,2)$ torus knot since the $10_{132}$ knot yields the same polynomial (See Tab.~\ref{table:matching_torus_knots}).
-These are the easiest of the Legendrian simple knots leading us to the following. \begin{conjecture} If a link type $L$ is Legendrian simple, then the Khovanov homology of $L$ distinguishes it.
-That is, if $\tilde{L}$ is another link with the same Khovanov homology, then $\tilde{L}$ is equivalent to $L$. \end{conjecture} Numerical evidence has been tallied for torus knots against all prime knots up to 19 crossings.
-There are many torus knots that have the same Jones polynomial as a non-torus knot ($T(2,5)$ matches 10 and 17 crossing knots, $T(2,7)$ matches a 12 crossing knot, and $T(2,11)$ matches a 14 crossing knot) so we cannot generalize the Jones unknot conjecture.
-Nevertheless, in all cases the Khovanov homologies were different (see Numerical Results section).
+The Jones polynomial, on the other hand, is not capable of detecting the $T(5,2)$ torus knot since the $10_{132}$ knot yields the same polynomial (see Tab.~\ref{table:matching_torus_knots}).
+We make the following conjecture. \begin{conjecture} If $K$ is a torus knot, $K=T(p,\,q)$ for co-prime $p$ and $q$, then the Khovanov homology of $K$ distinguishes $K$.
+That is, if $K^{\prime}$ is another knot and $Kh(K)=Kh(K^{\prime})$, then $K$ and $K^{\prime}$ are equivalent. \end{conjecture} Numerical evidence has been tallied by comparing the Khovanov homologies of torus knots against all prime knots up to 20 crossings, a total of 2,199,471,680 knots \cite{Burton2020TheN3, Thistlethwaite20CrossingKnots}.
+There are four non-torus knots that have the same Jones polynomial as a torus knot ($T(2,5)$ matches 10 and 17 crossing knots, $T(2,7)$ matches a 12 crossing knot, and $T(2,11)$ matches a 14 crossing knot) so we cannot generalize the Jones unknot conjecture.
+Nevertheless, in all cases the Khovanov homologies were different (see Numerical Results).